 The firearm rights restoration process in Minnesota can take from seven to eight months, depending on your particular circumstances, the court’s workload at the time of your petition, and whether there are any objections from the government.

 We will get your application filed as quickly as possible but there is no way to expedite it with the court; therefore the sooner you get started, the sooner your gun rights can be restored to you.
 If you are applying for a job that requires you to use a gun (e.g., law enforcement), we would be glad to write a letter to your employer or potential employer them know we are in the process of getting your gun rights restored.

 No. We are licensed attorneys and will represent you in court at any hearings that may be required.

 If the case is denied, we evaluate the reason for the denial and determine the best way to proceed.
 In most cases, you cannot reapply again for another three years after the denial, unless the judge allows you to reapply sooner.
 (Minnesota Statute Section 609.165 Subd.
 1d.)

-We are unable to offer a money-back guarantee for our MN firearm rights restoration service, because the process involves a substantial amount of preparation and work and can sometimes require several appearances in court by our attorneys.
+We do not offer a money-back guarantee for our MN firearm rights restoration service, because the process involves a substantial amount of work, including attorneys attending hearings on your behalf.
 We cannot afford to offer a price this low and a money-back guarantee on this service.

 The court is usually the first to update its records.
 The court then sends the agencies a copy of the court order restoring your gun rights.
 Keeping a copy of the order for your own records is advisable, because, although the court order may already be entered into state and national databases, you will still be asked to provide a copy to your local county sheriff’s office when you apply for your gun permit to carry.